AlisherJard/scraping_project/README.md

 - `Day 4`: Creation of main.py

-- `Day 5`: Revision and data scrapping
+- `Day 5`: Revision and data scraping